cprieststephens/virtual-pet/README.md

 # Virtual Pet

-I built this project using JavaScript as a project for Command Shift bootcamp.
+I completed this guided project using JavaScript as part of Command Shift bootcamp.
 I wrote the unit tests using Jest.

 Features:
 - Users can create a virtual pet and give it a name.